Skip to main content

 Prerequisites

-Initialize Tracing
+1. Initialize Tracing

 chainloop trace init --project my-project

-If you already have Git hooks in place, chainloop trace backs them up automatically and chains them — your existing hooks continue to run as before.
+If you already have git hooks in place, chainloop trace backs them up automatically and chains them — your existing hooks continue to run as before.

 Work as Usual

 Once initialized, there’s nothing else to do.
 Write code with Claude Code, commit, and push.
-The hooks handle everything in the background.

 # Start a Claude Code session and work on your code